paramireze/paramireze.github.io/_posts/2018-05-06-preference-polish.markdown

 3. Preference Object - object used to create the ui preference for a preference activity.
 The preference key will be stored in `sharedPreference`.

+If you haven't noticed already, the word preference is used a lot and can be confusing when trying to identify the individual parts.